About Houston Audubon

 Houston Audubon is a financially independent 501(c)(3) charitable conservation organization and is a chapter of National Audubon Society.
 We operate in an assigned 11-county area surrounding Galveston Bay and including Houston.
 Our activities extend beyond Houston and its surrounding counties when necessary to accomplish a conservation purpose.

-In September, 2009, Houston Audubon celebrated its 40th anniversary in conservation.
+In September, 2019, Houston Audubon will celebrate its 50th anniversary in conservation.
 On September 24, 1969, The Houston Audubon Society was formed by a dedicated group of eighteen men and women who saw the need for environmental education for youth and environmental advocacy for wildlife habitat.
 Today, Houston Audubon operates basically on the same values and purposes established by its founding fathers which were:

 - promote educational, scientific, literary, historical, and charitable purposes